souzatharsis/souzatharsis.github.io/Experience.md

 - Also responsible for the in-sprint Quality Assurance working closely with the Development team to Knowledge Transfer business requirements, definition and execution of Acceptance Tests, review functional completeness of delivered code.

 - Post sprint work to review and triage defects, prioritize new business requirements, ensure production quality of service.

-Worked for 3 weeks in San Francisco\USA alongside vendor's specialists.

 ### Finance Professor, Derivatives
 <h4>Profins Business School</h4>